20 Aug 2017 Year 1 recap of our RTW trip

 - 1 night on the floor in a rural Guatemalan families house on day 2 of our Guatemala trek

 - 1 campervan for 14 nights as we drove all across the South Island in New Zealand

 - 26 different campsites where we pitched our tents on our African Safari

 Beers Adam drank: 973

 Ice cream treats Hannah ate: 253

 Money Spent: $55,044.74 This includes all ATM withdrawals, and credit card charges over the past year.
 We did spent close to $2,500 in camera equipment since we left home, Adam has purchased additional lenses required for different shots (wide angle, and of course the super zoom for Africa).
 Purchased a GoPro after our Nikon underwater camera died while in the Galapagos Islands.
-Also our travel insurance was around $1,900 for the year.
+Also, our travel insurance with World Nomads was around $1,900 for the year.
 Our insurance was great as it paid us out when we were robbed in Malaysia and the sand storm that ruined camera gear in Namibia.